Tommy Edman Player Props: Cardinals vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks 21st in MLB.

-- The Rangers' 3.62 team ERA ranks third across all league pitching staffs.
+- The Rangers' 3.63 team ERA ranks fourth among all league pitching staffs.

-- Rangers pitchers combine to surrender 52 home runs (0.9 per game), the first-fewest in the league.
+- Rangers pitchers combine to give up the second-fewest home runs in baseball (55 total, 0.9 per game).

-- Dunning gets the start for the Rangers, his sixth of the season.
-He is 4-1 with a 2.06 ERA and 32 strikeouts in 48 2/3 innings pitched.
+- Gray makes the start for the Rangers, his 12th of the season.
+He is 6-1 with a 2.51 ERA and 51 strikeouts in 64 2/3 innings pitched.

-- In his most recent appearance on Wednesday, the right-hander threw five innings against the Detroit Tigers, giving up three earned runs while surrendering seven hits.

-- In 13 games this season, the 28-year-old has a 2.06 ERA and 6 strikeouts per nine innings, while giving up a batting average of .219 to his opponents.
+- The righty last pitched on Saturday against the Seattle Mariners, when he went seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.